eriel070/classic-notegen/README.md

-# Note Representation with a Classical Approach
+# Note Representation in a Classical Approach

 Developed through CS 449 Deep Learning at Northwestern University.